Acne

 Retinol

 Retinol is another popular skin care product.
-Unlike tretinoin, you don’t need a prescription for retinol and it is often found in a lot of over-the-counter skin care products.
+You don’t need a prescription for retinol and it is often found in a lot of over-the-counter skin care products.

 Retinol helps achieve a brighter complexion and smoother skin.
 However, while retinol is often added to over-the-counter acne treatment creams, retinol itself is not an active ingredient in acne treatment.